 Blogging for business is a long-term strategy, so don’t be disheartened if your first few blogs don’t make much of an impact.
 Just remember that businesses providing regular, SEO enriched blogs receive up to 8 times more traffic than those that don’t.
 4 blogs per month is the minimum for any impact, and the more blogs you write, the more quickly you’ll see results.

 3. Post Your Blogs on Your Google Business Profile

 A great way to advertise your business blogs is by providing a snippet and link on what Google call their ‘Knowledge Graph’.
 This is a panel of information about your business that appears when your company name is searched.
 You can add links and snippets to this panel via your Google Business Profile.

 4. Social Media

 Local businesses tend to build lively and engaged followings on social media.
 Facebook, or Twitter are great platforms for sharing your blogs, therefore, and suggesting that people share them if they find them useful.
 If you’re a B2B business your blogs can be shared in a variety of ways on LinkedIn.
 You can post in groups, or on your business page, or as an article.

 About Outsource Your Marketing

-The majority of small businesses that decide to use blogging as an integral part of their marketing strategy outsource the writing of them.
+The majority of businesses that decide to use blogging for business as an integral part of their content marketing strategy outsource the writing of them.
 This has nothing to do with laziness, or lack of knowledge; they simply don’t have the time to devote to this activity.
 Outsource Your Marketing has a team of blog writers with expertise across a broad range of sectors.
 We can write your copy, develop your strategy, and provide SEO enriched, good looking blogs for publication.